 What can be said is most larger German movements take a number 8 key.

 So if your clock movement is made in Germany, is 5 x 5 square or 6 x 9, it will take a number 8 usually.
-If the clock movement is made in Germany and it's round or a small rectangle it's usually number 4.
+If the clock movement is made in Germany and it's round, it's usually number 4.

 If you have a 31 day clock, or a Korean clock, or a commonly produced early American time strike movement, then it's usually number 7.
 However, if you want to be sure with all this then use the below chart.